jessecambon/tidygeocoder/README.md

 data columns with the `lat` and `long` arguments.
 The dataset used here is from the geocoder query above.
-The single line address is returned in a column named by the `address` argument and all columns from the geocoder service are returned because `full_results = TRUE`.
+The single line address is returned in a column named by the `address` argument and all columns from the geocoding service are returned because `full_results = TRUE`.
 See the `reverse_geo()` function documentation for more details.

 <!--